drewwalton19216801/padserve/README.md

  - `HELP`: Display available client commands.
  - `SERVERHELP`: Display server help text.
  - `EXIT`: Disconnect from the server and exit the client.

+### Operator Commands
+The first client to connect to the server is given access to Operator commands:

+- `KICK <ClientID>`: Kick the specified client from the server.

 ## Example Usage